 Landcare is a grass-roots organisation formed by people interested in protecting and restoring their local environment and contributing to sustainable landscapes.
 Run by local volunteers, Landcare involves more than 4000 groups across Australia working together to do something practical to protect Australia’s unique environment.
+Landcare activities include:

-- Field days
+- Field days and workshops